 Forty years ago, cervical cancer was the leading cause of death in American women.
 Today, thanks to the standardized use of Pap smears, the number of cervical cancer cases and the women who die from the condition has dropped significantly.
-At Capital Women’s Care - Bethesda, the team of professionals -- including Dr. Lewis Townsend, Dr. John Gschwend, Dr. Deena Kleinerman, and Nurse-Midwife Kimberly Severn -- provide Pap smears to patients in and around Bethesda, Maryland.
+At Capital Women’s Care - Bethesda, the team of professionals -- including Dr. John Gschwend, Dr. Deena Kleinerman, Dr. Rachael Cleberg, Dr. Kirsten Beeson, Morgan Wilkerson, PA-C, and Nurse-Midwife Kimberly Severn -- provide Pap smears to patients in and around Bethesda, Maryland.
 If you’re in need of a Pap smear, don’t wait to get this life-saving screening.
 Call the office today to book your appointment.

 A Pap smear is a screening test that identifies cervical cancer and precancerous cells.
 Your gynecologist uses a small, brush-like instrument to scrape cells from your cervix painlessly.
 These cells are then viewed under a microscope for any abnormalities and cancerous changes.